dpkeee/ERA_S7/README.md

-ERA SESSION 7 CODE 1: The Setup
+ERA SESSION 7

+ 1: The Code Setup